gcla/termshark/docs/UserGuide.md

 termshark -i eth0 tcp
 ```

-Termshark will apply the capture filter as it reads, but the UI currently does not provide any indication of the capture filter that is in effect.
+Termshark will apply the capture filter as it reads.
+The UI will show the capture filter in parentheses at the top, after the name of the packet source.

 Termshark supports reading from more than one interface at a time: